Todd Champion: United States Wrestling Association (1992)

-Champion went to the United States Wrestling Association (USWA), where he feuded with Butch Reed and Jerry Lawler over their top title.
+Champion went to the United States Wrestling Association (USWA), where he feuded with Jerry Lawler over their top title.
 He won the title, the USWA Unified World Heavyweight Championship by defeating Reed on October 17, 1992.
 He held the title belt for sixteen days before dropping it to Lawler on November 2.

 World Wrestling Federation (1993)

 Champion wrestled a dark match on March 8, 1993, in North Charleston, South Carolina at a WWF Superstars taping, defeating Rikki Nelson.

-World Championship Wrestling (1993–1994, 1995, 1997)
+Return to World Championship Wrestling (1993–1994, 1995, 1997)

 On the November 14, 1993 edition of WCW Main Event Champion made his return to WCW when he defeated Rip Rogers.
 He was then interviewed by Tony Schiavone, where he challenged WCW Television Champion Lord Steven Regal.
 The following week he wrestled Regal to a draw.
 On the November 28 edition Champion then beat Regal by disqualification.
 The two would have yet another match, this time on the February 12, 1994 edition of WCW Worldwide where Regal finally emerged victorious.
-He next appeared at Bash at the Beach 95 when he attempted to save Alex Wright from a postmatch attack by Vader.
+He next appeared at Bash at the Beach (1995) when he attempted to save Alex Wright from a postmatch attack by Vader.

 On December 15, 1997 Champion reunited with Curtis Thompson for a Monday Nitro dark match against Samula Anoa'i and Sam Fatu (Samoan Swat Team).
 Now dubbed "The American Patriots", Champion and Thompson emerged victorious.